radiantearth/stac-api-spec/fragments/filter/README.md

 This extension uses several conformance classes defined in the [OGC API - Features - Part 3: Filtering and the Common Query Language (CQL)](https://portal.ogc.org/files/96288) specification.
-As of May 2020, this specification is in draft status but, due to its long-standing use within geospatial software, is expected to remain largely the same in final.
+As of May 2020, this specification is in draft status but, due to its long-standing use within geospatial software (e.g., GeoServer), is expected to remain largely the same in final.

 It should be noted that the "CQL" referred to here is OGC CQL.
 It is **not** referencing or related two other "CQL" languages, the [SRU (Search/Retrieve via URL) Contextual Query Language](https://www.loc.gov/standards/sru/cql/index.html) (formerly known as Common Query Language) or the [Cassandra Query Language](https://cassandra.apache.org/doc/latest/cql/) used by the Cassandra database.

-OGC CQL has been previously described
-(but not formally defined) in the [https://www.ogc.org/standards/filter](OGC Filter Encoding) standard.
+OGC CQL has been previously described in the [https://www.ogc.org/standards/filter](OGC Filter Encoding) standard and [OGC Catalogue Services 3.0 - General Model](http://docs.opengeospatial.org/is/12-168r6/12-168r6.html#62) (including a BNF grammar in Annex B).
-OAFeat Part 3 CQL formally defines syntax for both a text format (cql-text) as an ABNF grammar and a JSON format (cql-json) as an OpenAPI schema, and provides a precise natural language description of the declarative semantics.
+OAFeat Part 3 CQL formally defines syntax for both a text format (cql-text) as an ABNF grammar (largely similar to the BNF grammar in the General Model) and a JSON format (cql-json) as an OpenAPI schema, and provides a precise natural language description of the declarative semantics.

 ## Limitations of Item Search